-ACQUISITION COST (BOOK VALUE), COLUMNS 21 THROUGH 25
+ACQUISITION COST (BOOK VALUE)

 Enter the total construction cost or purchase price to the nearest \$1000.
 The total dollar figure shown shall include the following: cost of initial construction and alterations and additions, built-in equipment and service systems, architectural and engineering fees, utility connections at the face of the structure, site preparation and improvements.
 Cost shall not include moveable equipment, utility services outside the face of the building, land acquisition, parking lots, contingency costs, legal and administrative cost and capitalized interest.
-Enter total cost in thousands of dollars in column 21 through 25 with the last digit in column 25.
+Enter total cost in thousands of dollars.